 3. Ensure Air Circulation / Co2

-Once your grow lights are optimised for intensity, we nee to make sure our plants are able to breathe properly.
+Once your grow lights are optimized for intensity, you need to make sure your plants are able to breathe properly.

 Without CO2, your plants would shrivel up and die.

 Plants can absorb A LOT of light before they require CO2 supplementation.

 Therefore, for most growers, a simple rotating fan will be enough to circulate the air and provide plants with enough CO2 to process the light.